neilgevaux/neilgevaux/README.md

 ### Hi there, I'm Neil 👋

-I am an aspiring developer, currently located in York, UK.
+I'm a web application developer, currently located in York, UK.
+I work at the University of York, in the Faculty Dev Team.

 I'm always looking to use technologies to find solutions for problems as innovatively as I can manage.